 When Eshnunna was conquered and destroyed by Hammurabi around 1760 BCE, the tradition moved to the south, where the old scribal tradition was stronger; here, it was discovered and exploited that it was possible to formulate problems dealing with other entities familiar from scribal practice whose structure could be represented by square or rectangular areas and their sides.
-So, we find problems about manpower, brick production, prices, or pairs of numbers from the table of reciprocals - all of them, as closer inspection shows, far away from without technicalities.
+So, we find problems about manpower, brick production, prices, or pairs of numbers from the table of reciprocals - all of them, as closer inspection shows, far away from what would be encountered in real scribal practice, and thus supra-utilitarian.